AllToVR/Ru3esium/README.md

 Installation:

-BingKey:  You will need to get your own Bing key…

 Location of script files:  This will be the location of the files on your server.
 Search and replace “YourSite” with the name of your site.